How to become a Payment Gateway Service Provider in India?

 What are the basic requirements for becoming a Payment Gateway Service Provider?

-For obtaining payment gateway license, you must fulfill the following basic requirements:
+For obtaining payment gateway license, you must fulfil the following basic requirements:

 - Your company must be registered under the Companies Act, 2013;